 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-The Switch 2 will cost £395.99, or you can get it bundled with Mario Kart World for £429.99.
+The Switch 2 will set you back £395.99, or you can get it bundled with extras such as games or the camera for extra.

 This is a bit more than our predicted price of £335.
 The Switch OLED launched with an RRP of £309, so we're seeing a pretty steep price increase of £87 compared to the last console.